British Airways 747 Business Class Vancouver to London Review

 • The dining experience has improved, but still lags behind competitors

-• The rudeness in the lounge tainted the experience
+• The rudeness in the Vancouver lounge tainted the experience

-Great cabin and flight crew made this British Airways 747 business class flight both comfortable and enjoyable.
-The Club World seat made for a good night’s sleep and the at seat entertainment was decent.
-The unwelcoming staff member at the BA lounge in Vancouver soured the departure.
-Then, the strange per-flight agreement between BA and the American Airlines arrivals lounge made for an uncomfortable arrival in London.
+The excellent cabin crew made this British Airways 747 business class flight comfortable and enjoyable.
+Club World delivered a proper night’s sleep, and the at-seat entertainment was decent enough.
+Less impressive was the BA lounge in Vancouver, where one unwelcoming member of staff managed to sour the departure.
+Arrival in London was odd too, thanks to the strange per-flight arrangement between BA and the American Airlines Arrivals Lounge, which made the whole thing more awkward than it needed to be.

 BA 747-400 G-CIVO